owlbarn/tutorial/book/ndarray/README.md

 ## Manipulation Functions

 Ndarray module contains many useful functions to manipulate ndarrays.
-For exmaple, you can tile and repeat an ndarray along a specified axis.
+For example, you can tile and repeat an ndarray along a specified axis.

 Let's first create a sequential ndarray.